Welcome to The Infatuation’s Austin Greatest Hits List.

 Obviously you’re familiar with the concept of a “greatest hits” album, but let’s be clear that what you see before you is not meant to be the Now 24 of restaurants.
 This list is a carefully selected collection of the restaurants most essential to the Austin experience - the spots you should hit first if you’re new to town.
 Our Austin Greatest Hits includes establishments that have been around since before Austin was cool, alongside newer spots that have proven themselves worthy - from late-night diners to Tex-Mex classics to upscale Southern food spots.

 Austin is known for a lot of things, but perhaps nothing more so than tacos.
 And no taco establishment is more essential to this town than Torchy’s, an empire born and bred out of the Austin food truck movement.
-Which is why, if you really want to experience this place properly, you should head to their South 1st trailer.
+These days, they have brick and mortar restaurants all over town, so be sure to check out their prime location on South Congress.
 Hit it for lunchtime tacos for best success.

 Franklin Barbecue has earned a reputation as the best place for smoked meats in the entire country.
 The brisket here is excellent, yes, but whether it’s worth the five-hour wait is up to you.
 Do not expect to eat here unless you arrive by 7am.
 Line up and bring a book (or mimosas).

-If you’ve spent any real amount of time in Austin, you’ve eaten great Southern food (if not - you’re doing it wrong).
+If you’ve spent any real time in this city, you’ve eaten great Southern food (if not - you’re doing it wrong).
 But unless you’ve been to Olamaie, you’ve never had Southern food on this level.
 This is the kind of meal that haunts you - starting with the most incredible biscuits you’ll ever eat (they’re not on the menu, but do not let that stop you from ordering them).
-You don’t need any excuse to come to Olamaie, but it also makes for an excellent place to celebrate about anything.
+You don’t need an excuse to go to Olamaie, but it also makes for an excellent place to celebrate just about anything.

 Austin has always had great tacos.
 And queso.
 And pancakes.
 And burgers.
 But pizza?
 Up until a few years ago, Mr. Gatti’s was as close as we got to good pizza.
-(Translation, for those who did not grow up eating Mr. Gatti’s at elementary school sleepovers: Austin previously had zero good pizza.)
-But that pizza drought is now a thing of the past, thanks in large part to Via 313, who managed to make Detroit-style (aka thick, square cut) pizza seem completely at home in Austin, and have grown from a single trailer to a full-on empire.
-Whether you’re grabbing a slice from the truck after a few beers at the Violet Crown or sitting down at one of their brick and mortar locations, this thick-crust pizza never disappoints.
+But that pizza drought is now a thing of the past, thanks in large part to Via 313.
+They managed to make Detroit-style (aka thick, square cut) pizza seem completely at home in Austin, and have grown from a single trailer to a full-on empire.
+Whether you’re grabbing a pie from the truck after a few beers at Craft Pride or sitting down at one of their brick and mortar locations, this thick-crust pizza never disappoints.

 The seminal food, alcohol, and cinema combo experience.
 What once began as a little art house theater is now a national franchise.
 Always check their schedule, because when they’re not showing whatever big movies are out right now, there might be a Big Lebowski quote-a-long, or similar caliber of cult movie experience happening.
 Their kitchen has expanded far beyond popcorn (which is excellent, by the way), offering everything from vegan cauliflower buffalo wings to beer milkshakes.

-The OG gourmet ice cream experience of Austin.
+The original gourmet ice cream experience in Austin.
 Gone are the days when employees would be drunk on the job, pouring bourbon into the ice cream itself.
 Amy’s has grown up into a well-oiled ice cream machine, but still remains a quirky, family-friendly mainstay of the Austin experience.
-Even if you’re not hungry, go watch their servers perform daring, impromptu acrobatic ice cream scooping performances.
+Even if you’re not hungry, go watch their servers perform daring, impromptu acrobatic ice cream scooping.

 One of Austin’s great paradoxes: our vegetarian food is just as good as our BBQ.
 And Bouldin Creek Cafe is certainly the most popular - if not the best - place to get it.
 It’s a spot that brings the classic Keep Austin Weird vibes, while appealing to pretty much everyone - meat eaters and meat avoiders alike.

-Made famous on Man vs Food, this East Cesar Chavez Tex-Mex breakfast joint has maintained a straight-up, no-nonsense vibe since opening over thirty years ago.
-Juan, their lovable jefe, used to greet every single customer with a smile, a handshake, and a big bear hug.
-He’s not around as much these days, but his son fills his shoes well, spreading his dad’s positivity via breakfast taco.
-Their gut-busting speciality “The Don Juan” - a heap of eggs, tortillas, potatoes, bacon, and cheese - is the most economical food coma you’ll have in your life.
+This East Cesar Chavez Tex-Mex breakfast joint has maintained a straight-up, no-nonsense vibe since opening over thirty years ago.
+Juan used to greet every single customer with a smile, a handshake, and a big bear hug.
+He’s not around as much these days, but his son fills his shoes well, spreading his dad’s positivity via breakfast tacos.
+Their speciality “The Don Juan” - a heap of eggs, tortillas, potatoes, bacon, and cheese - is the most economical food coma you’ll have in your life.

 Interior Mexican cuisine served in a stunning space.
-In particular, anything doused in their mole sauce (a Mexican delicacy consisting of savory unsweetened chocolate and spices) is exceptional.
+In particular, anything doused in their mole is exceptional.
 If you’re going on a weekend, make sure to get a reservation, as this is an old Austin favorite for date night and special occasions.